Manipulation and Peer Mechanisms: A Survey: Introduction

 Models of peer mechanisms differ from both the classic approach to mechanism design and the classic approach to social choice.
-The classic approach to mechanism design is to elicit information from individuals about an external object, such as the amount each individual would be willing to pay for an item in an auction.
+The classic approach to mechanism design is to elicit information from individuals about themselves, such as the amount an individual would be willing to pay for an item at an auction.
 In peer mechanisms, individuals hold preferences or information about other participants (their peers).
-Similarly, the classic approach to social choice is to aggregate the preferences of voters about a set of candidates.
+The classic approach to social choice is to aggregate the preferences of voters about a set of candidates.
 The voters and candidates are distinct.
 In peer mechanisms, the participants are both voters and candidates.

 We focus this survey on preventing manipulation in peer mechanisms.
 We do not include research that focuses on how to aggregate nominations, rankings, or grades.
-Examples of this line of research include \citet{caragiannisgrading16,caragiannis2020}, who considers how counting methods can aggregate partial rankings, and \citet{wang2019}, who considers how to aggregate grades from individuals that have different standards and ranges.
-We do not include a recent line of research that studies how to give participants incentives to invite their peers to participate in a mechanism \citep{zhao2021}.
+Examples of this line of research include \citet{caragiannisgrading16,caragiannis2020}, which considers how counting methods can aggregate partial rankings, and \citet{wang2019}, which considers how to aggregate grades from individuals that have different standards and ranges.
+We do not include a recent line of research that studies how to incentivize participants to invite their peers to participate in a mechanism \citep{zhao2021}.
 We restrict our focus to settings where all participants are aware of the mechanism and the prize.
+We do not include research on peer grading that designs mechanisms to encourage peer graders to exert effort when grading (see \citet{zarkoob2023} for a recent example of this line of work).
+Our focus is on peer grading mechanisms that prevent graders from improving their own grades or rankings through manipulation.

-Our survey has some overlap with surveys of related research fields.
-We touch on some aspects of academic peer review.
-Existing surveys, such as \citet{shah2022}, provide far more detail on this application of peer mechanisms.
-We cover peer prediction mechanisms that have been adapted to evaluating peers.
-Peer prediction mechanisms elicit truthful reports without access to ground truth to check the reports.
-The mechanisms use payments that depend on other participants' reports.
+We include peer prediction mechanisms that have been adapted to evaluating information about people, such as a person's need for financial aid or their entrepreneurial ability.
 Typically, peer prediction is used for reports about external objects, such as the quality of a product or the forecast of an event.
+Not to be confused with the ``peer'' in peer mechanisms, the ``peer'' in peer prediction refers to the way these mechanisms use reports from multiple participants to incentivize truthful reports without access to ground truth to check the reports.
+Peer prediction mechanisms make payments to participants that depend on the participant's report and the reports of other participants who evaluate the same target object.
+We are interested in cases when the target object is information about another participant.
 See \citet{faltings2017peerprediction} for a survey of peer prediction mechanisms.